Ethiopia hero image

 • Addis Ababa: National Museum (Lucy), Holy Trinity Cathedral, Entoto Mountain reflection, and bustling Merkato markets.

-• Lalibela: 12th-century rock-hewn churches, guided reflections, and Timkat festival traditions year-round.
+• Lalibela: 12th-century rock-hewn churches, guided reflections, and Timkat traditions shared year-round.

 • Northern Circuit: Gondar’s royal castles, Debre Birhan Selassie church murals, Bahir Dar’s Lake Tana monasteries, and Blue Nile Falls.